-The frequency of publication is calculated based on the IATI Dashboard methodology.
-Details of the methodology and the frequency of publication for existing publishers can be found at: http://publishingstats.iatistandard.org/timeliness.html
+The timeliness of publication is calculated based on the IATI Dashboard methodology.
+Details of the methodology and the timeliness of publication for existing publishers can be found at: http://publishingstats.iatistandard.org/timeliness.html

-Note that only IATI data is scored on frequency.
-Publishing information to IATI allows an organisation to score more points than publishing information in other formats.
-This is because there are clear machine-readable logs of when data is changed, and therefore it is possible to assess frequency.
+Note that only IATI data is scored on timeliness.
+Publishing information to the IATI Registry allows an organisation to score more points than publishing information in other formats.
+This is because there are clear machine-readable logs of when data is changed, and therefore it is possible to assess timeliness.
 This is usually not possible for data published in other formats because the information is not always time-stamped.